ziporah/Marlin/docs/Tutorials/bltouch-en.md

 ![down-converter](media/down-converter.jpg)

-And connect it as below
+and connect it as below

 ![down-converter-schematic](media/down-converter-schematic.jpg)